the power of music

 Throughout his childhood, Brown was exposed to everything from Rock-Roll, Motown, and Country to the many greats of the Classical era, and finally got the opportunity to join the drum corps in elementary school.
 Although he never had any formal training, Brown found himself always surrounded by musicians.

 Brown filled his time with going to live shows and really honing in on the technique of the players he was watching.
 His chance finally came many years later when he was invited to fill an act as a duo with a friend.
-From there another invite (circa 80’s) as 2nd guitarist in the local r&b band First Approach, which landed Brown a permanent gig for a while traveling the tri-state area of Mass, Ct, and NY “Those guys got me out of sneakers, and put me in shoes” says Brown.
+From there another invite (circa 80’s) as 2nd guitarist in the local r&b band First Approach, which landed Brown a temporary gig for a while traveling the tri-state area of Mass, Ct, and NY “Those guys got me out of sneakers, and put me in shoes” says Brown.

 He also found time to volunteer as DJ for local groups within the United Way, St Luke Society, Fellowship House and so many more, also many weddings and celebrations, even a function for the United States Army Reserve.
 Brown has continually expressed positive vibes through music.